jsshargel/Networking-Fundamentals/README.md

 - Gateway:
 - Routers act as the default gateway for devices on the network.
 - Example: A host on Network 1 uses the router’s IP address (e.g., 172.16.20.1) as its gateway to communicate with other networks.
+- A gateway is a host's way out of their local network.
 #
 - **Routers and Hierarchies:**
 - Routers create hierarchies in networks and IP addresses.